|

-YORK – Captain Josh Gillespie has been named as the employee of the quarter for the York County Sheriff’s Office.
+YORK – Investigator Nolan Janzen has been named the Employee of the Quarter for the York County Sheriff’s Department.

 Archives